The first law is in regards to 5 year inspections. Or 10% ramdom selections of child care homes.

 This bill would instead allow the above referred condition to be

-met if at least one child is enrolled in and attending kindergarten
+met if at least one child is enrolled in and attending

 or elementary school and a 2nd child is at least 6 years of age.